The Rural Voices Gathering 2024

 Why Attend?

-The Gathering will hold space to share and celebrate progress and innovations, moving towards actionable commitments for improved health and wellness as individuals, communities, organizations and governments.
+The idea is to hold space to share and celebrate progress and innovations, moving towards actionable commitments for improved health and wellness as individuals, communities, organizations and governments.

 Who Should Be at the Table?